 - Supports price trends: Strong volume during an uptrend or downtrend is often seen as adding credibility to the move.

-- Hints at potential reversals: A spike in volume after a prolonged trend may suggest a possible change in direction.
+- Hints at potential reversals: A spike in volume after a prolonged trend may indicate a possible change in direction.

 - Suggests market sentiment: Higher volume can reflect stronger interest or participation, while low volume may point to indecision.